narrative design is game design is

 For this game, I integrated Yarn Spinner with Unity to create a deeply customizable dialogue system that was immensely satisfying to use.
 This Canyons world exploration is a resource management game driven by the story of two friends on a mission.
 With the galaxy-wide Maelstrom Cup only ten days away, it's up to the player to guide CH1-P and Hasron towards finding valuable scrap that generates as many memories and conversations as it does income.

 You can also check out the game design doc I kept while updating the game.
+As is often the case, many of the features outlined there didn’t make it into the final version, but sketching them out helped me find the good stuff nonetheless.

 And take a look at the Scrap List spreadsheet or scroll around below for some insight into how I balanced the game and created assets.
-The scrap list was downloaded as a .csv then converted to .json, I then imported the .json file with a custom C# script and generated the game’s loot with that info.
+The scrap list was downloaded as a .csv then converted to .json, I then imported the .json file with a custom C# script and generated the game’s loot with that data.

 Below is a deck outlining the world, narrative arc, and gameplay of the main Canyons concept.